What is the New Zealand Working Holiday Visa?

 Yes.
 The Working Holiday Visa is a multiple-entry visa, which means you can leave the country and come back during the 12 months your visa is valid.
 Make sure you are aware of entry/exit requirements for any other countries you visit.
 This would be a great time to hit up Australia or Fiji!

 Do I have to stay in New Zealand for 12 months?

 No. You can stay as long as 12 months, but there’s no minimum stay.
 We recommend staying for at least 6 months in order to get the full experience.
 If you can only do 3 or 4 months, you might want to contact us for some ideas so we can make sure you’re ready to hit the ground running when you arrive.

 Can I extend my Work and Holiday Visa?

 No, U.S. citizens are only allowed to receive this visa once with no opportunity for an extension.

 Can I take classes while on a Working Holiday Visa in New Zealand?

 Yes, you can study or train for up to six months.

 Can I work for the same employer the entire time of my stay?

-Yes.
-You can work for the same employer for up to 12 months on the New Zealand Working Holiday Visa, but many jobs are very short term.
+Yes, you can work for the same employer for up to 12 months, but most jobs don’t last that long.